petartotev/PT_Demo_WebApiToJenkins/README.md

 }
 ```

+⚠️ Needed to replace 'sh' with 'bat' due to [error: "cannot run program nohup" on windows](https://stackoverflow.com/questions/45140614/jenkins-pipeline-sh-fail-with-cannot-run-program-nohup-on-windows).

 4. Git add, git commit, git push and check if a successful build that executed the NUnit tests was triggered:

 ```